Purchase Order Financing vs. Invoice Factoring: What’s the Difference?

 At a glance, PO financing and invoice factoring may seem similar because they’re both financing options for businesses with invoice payments.
 However, there’s a difference between the two.

 Invoice factoring allows business owners to sell pending invoices to a factoring company at a discounted price.
 The factoring company usually gives 80% to 90% of the total invoice value upfront.
 Once your customers pay their invoices in full, the factoring company will give you the remaining balance minus a small transaction fee.
-Remember that your customers must have good credit.
+Remember that it’s not your credit score that matters, but your customers’.
+With that, you should make sure that they have a good credit standing.
 Otherwise, it will be hard to find a factor to purchase your invoices.

 There are two important factors you need to consider if you’re thinking about taking out PO financing, factoring, or any other type of business loan: